CHIMEFRB/fitburst/README.md

 fitburst
 ========

-This repo contains functions and objects for modeling dynamic spectra of dispersed astrophysical signals at radio frequencies.
+This repository contains functions, objects, and scripts for modeling dynamic spectra of dispersed astrophysical signals at radio frequencies.

 ## Installation